hadilq/AndroidLifecycleHandler/README.md

 enum class LifeSpan {

     /**
+     * This [LifeSpan] is just for [Life] objects who want to expand their life over multiple activities of a
+     * user flow, which means onDestroy would not make them die.
+Check out [LifeStore.provideLife] function for
+     * more details.
+Assuming the user flow includes multiple Activities.
+     */
+    USER_FLOW,

+    /**
+     * This [LifeSpan] is just for [Life] objects who want to expand their life over their owner activity, which
+     * means configuration changes would not make them die.
+Check out [FragmentActivity.provideLife] extension
+     * function for more details.
+     */
+    CONFIGURATION_CHANGED,

+    /**
      * In case of object being [Life], it's alive after onCreate and before onDestroy of LifecycleOwner.
-     * In case of object being [ExtendedLife], it's alive after onCreate and before onDestroy or onSaveInstanceState
+     * In case of object being [ELife], it's alive after onCreate and before onDestroy or onSaveInstanceState
      * of SavedStateRegistryOwner, depends which one is called sooner.
      */
     CREATED,